LoginRadius/engineering-portal/content/blog/Best-hacking-tools/index.md

 It uses raw IP packets to determine
   * Hosts that are accessible on the specific networks.
   * Services that are offered by hosts, i.e., Application name together with its versions.
-  * Operating system and its version that's running on the target system, type of firewall on the target system.
+  * Operating system and its version running on the target system, type of firewall on the target system.
   * Scans for the exploitation of the open port, both TCP and UDP protocols.